webix-hub/docs/data/desktop/bar_charts.md

 ##Bar Chart Series

 Series can be defined for all bar charts.
 Series with **bar** and **barH** chart differ from those of **stackedBar** and **stackedBarH.** With the former bars are placed by each other in groups, which is greater for comparison.
-Moreover, the legend for them allows hiding and showing the dedicated chart by single mouseclick.
+Moreover, the legend for them allows hiding and showing the dedicated chart by a single mouse click.

 <table class="list" cellspacing="0" cellpadding="5" border="0">